 Editor’s Note: Coronavirus cases remain in flux.
 Health officials advise delaying travel if you’re not fully vaccinated and caught up on boosters.
 This article was last updated on September 22.

-(CNN) — If you're planning to travel to Hawaii, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.
+If you’re planning to travel to Hawaii, here’s what you’ll need to know and expect regarding Covid-19 if you want to visit.

 What’s on offer

-Spectacular surfing, sandy beaches, traditional Pacific culture and rugged volcanoes -- including the ongoing eruption of Kilauea.
-Hawaii's geographical position and proud history make it unlike anywhere else in the United States.
+Spectacular surfing, sandy beaches, traditional Pacific culture and rugged volcanoes await Hawaii visitors.
+Hawaii’s geographical position and proud history make it unlike anywhere else in the United States.